-Up to \$500,000 will be awarded to up to four teams to implement their projects.
+\$1,000,000 may be awarded to one exceptional team to implement their project.

-The "AIP" category is intended for diverse teams who have provided a truly exceptional and innovative plan to implement knowledge (traditional, scientific research, or practical) into relevant and real action for the benefit of the people and communities of the Canadian North.
+The \$1 Million Arctic Inspiration Prize category is intended for diverse teams who have provided a truly exceptional and innovative plan to implement knowledge (traditional, scientific research, or practical) into relevant and real action for the benefit of the people and communities of the Canadian North.